Naby Keita's Guinea qualify for 2022 Africa Cup of Nations after victory over Mali | Goal.com

 The Liverpool midfielder captained Didier Six’s team and he was on parade for the entire duration as Seydouba Soumah’s 75th-minute goal separated both teams at the Stade du 28 Septembre on Wednesday.

-Guinea booked their 13th appearance in the African Cup of Nations with an unbeaten record after five games, but they currently sit second after gathering 11 points from five games.
+Guinea booked their 13th appearance in the Africa Cup of Nations with an unbeaten record after five games, but they currently sit second after gathering 11 points from five games.

-The Syli Nationale have a chance of ending the qualifying series as Group A leaders if beat already eliminated Namibia in their final group match on March 28.
+The Syli Nationale have a chance of ending the qualifying series as Group A leaders if they beat the already eliminated Namibia in their final group match on March 28.

-Keita joins Senegal’s Sadio Mane as the second Liverpool player that would feature in next year’s Afcon tournament that will hold in Cameroon between January and February 2022.
+Keita joins Senegal’s Sadio Mane as the second Liverpool player that would feature in next year’s Afcon tournament that will be held in Cameroon between January and February 2022.

 Last November, Mane scored the winning goal that made the Teranga Lions the first country to qualify for the continental showpiece after a 1-0 victory over Guinea-Bissau.